 Over time, the acquired company’s culture may have some minor impact, but this will be in the context of the dominant culture.

-There are two areas of focus which can create some cultural change in the year or so after merger/acquisition period.
+There are three areas of focus which can create some cultural change in the year or so after merger/acquisition period.

 1 The acquiring company will need to focus on the creation of scalability in order to get value from the acquisition.
 This need can drive massive change.